 Organization: NCAA Football

-Veteran special teams coordinator and former All-Pacific 10 Conference punter Jeff Banks is in his second season at Texas A&M where he oversees the Aggies’ special teams and coaches the tight ends.
+Veteran special teams coordinator and former All-Pacific 10 Conference punter Jeff Banks is in his third season at Texas A&M where he oversees the Aggies’ special teams and coaches the tight ends.

 Banks has deep connections to one of head coach Kevin Sumlin’s coaching mentors, Mike Price, both as a player at Washington State and an assistant coach at UTEP.
 Banks was at UTEP from 2004 to 2012 where he served as special teams coordinator and also coached the running backs and punters.

 During his time in El Paso, Banks oversaw one of the top special teams units in Conference USA as the Miners led the league in special teams statistics in 2011 and 2012.
 In 2012, UTEP led the conference in net punting with a 40.1 average (No. 11 nationally) and punt return defense (No. 4 nationally) with a 3.1 yard average.
 The Miners allowed just 65 yards on 21 opponent punt returns.
 The Miners also ranked No. 3 in kickoff returns (23.8 average) and No. 4 in punt returns (10.1 average).
 UTEP blocked four kicks (two punts and two field goals) and returned a pair of kickoffs for touchdowns.

 In 2011, UTEP led C-USA in punting (40.5 avg.) and ranked second in kickoff returns (26.3 avg.), third in kickoff coverage (44.4 avg.) and seventh in punt returns (10.0 avg.).
 The Miners rated fourth nationally in kickoff returns and sixth in net punting, and the team blocked three punts and also executed successful fake kicks for first downs in road games against New Mexico State, USF and UCF.

-In 2009 a Banks pupil, running back Donald Buckram, broke UTEP’s season rushing record that had stood for over 60 years by rushing for 1,594 yards.
-He led Conference USA in rushing and ranked fourth nationally (132.8 per game).
+In 2009, a Banks pupil Donald Buckram broke UTEP’s season rushing record that had stood for over 60 years by rushing for 1,594 yards.